latchbio/latch/docs/source/basics/latch_develop_example.md

 Hence, our workflow will contain five tasks: `build_index`, `align_reads`, `convert_to_bam`, `sort_bam`, and
 `variant_calling`.

-We've provided some (buggy) code for the five tasks above for you in the `buggy-wf`, which you will now test and debug!
+We have provided some (buggy) code for the five tasks above for you in the `buggy-wf`, which you will now test and debug!

 ## Testing and Debugging the Workflow